 - Make sure the older adult has access to the tech tools that can be used in an emergency to reach out for help when alone, such as a PERS (personal emergency response system).

 The best way to keep senior adults safe at home, however, is by engaging the services of a trusted home care agency, such as Carolina Hearts Home Care.
 Our care experts are extensively trained and have experience in providing personal care services, transportation, meal planning and preparation, and companionship, and are on hand for as much or as little care as required.

 We begin by creating an individualized care plan to address the older adult’s specific needs and wishes, and then we continually monitor that plan and modify as needs change – ensuring that the senior remains safe and is able to live life to the fullest, where it is most comfortable: right at home.
-To hear more about our home care in Bennettsville and the surrounding areas and for more safety tips for seniors, we invite you to contact us online or by phone at 1-855-277-2005.
+To hear more about our Aberdeen home health care and the surrounding areas we serve, contact us online or by phone at 1-855-277-2005.